Greek statues painted?

 The bright colors and rich ornaments indicate that the ancient Greeks were probably not "classically" strict, requiring a distance, but rather joyful and sensual, with which one can easily identify today.

-Ancient Greeks and colors
+Ancient Greeks and the perception of colors

-Contemporary Greek interpretation
+Contemporary Greek statues interpretation

 References and further reading: